serluca/LSCoreDataManager/README.md

 Use always the method `saveContext:` to save all your context.
 Everything is saved avoiding to block the UI.

-The logic of this class follows the logic described in this article: [http://www.cocoanetics.com/2012/07/multi-context-coredata/](http://www.cocoanetics.com/2012/07/multi-context-coredata/)
+The logic of this class follows the logic described in this article: [http://www.cocoanetics.com/2012/07/multi-context-coredata/](http://www.cocoanetics.com/2012/07/multi-context-coredata/) and also include some code from [http://nuthole.com/blog/2012/11/07/could-core-data-be-a-little-more-concise/](http://nuthole.com/blog/2012/11/07/could-core-data-be-a-little-more-concise/)